collinedwa/market-app/README.md

 ### Azure page:

 * Navigate to https://ptma.azurewebsites.net/ and see [How to Use / Frontend Navigation](#howtouse)
-* Alternatively, you can make API calls to https://ptma.azurewebsites.net/
+* Alternatively, you can make API calls to https://ptma.azurewebsites.net
+* The app may take some time to warm up if it has been in an idle state for a while.

 To maintain the longevity of the free service plan, the database will be up during approximate normal business hours Mon-Fri.